 Users of Amazon Web Services are likely familiar with some AWS cost optimization best practices, but probably not all of them.

-It’s not unusual to read headlines stating businesses are overspending in the cloud – that a double-figure percentage of money is being wasted on unused services or that millions of companies provision resources with more capacity than they need.
+It’s not unusual to read headlines stating businesses are overspending in the cloud.
+A double-figure percentage of money is being wasted on unused services and millions of companies provision resources with more capacity than they need.

 Here’s a compiled list of the ten best practices and a proposed solution to optimize AWS costs.